bellkev/dacom/README.md

 [Compojure](https://github.com/weavejester/compojure) is a lightweight abstraction on top of  [Ring](https://github.com/ring-clojure/ring) request-handling, which itself is an abstraction on top of Java servlets.
 Ring is a very streamlined, data-driven library that allows you to define handlers for HTTP requests that can be easily wrapped/extended with a flexible "middleware" model and allows deployment via WARs or standalone, Jetty-based JARs.
 Compojure adds some additional routing conveniences to let you define the various resources that make up your app kind of like in Ruby on Rails (though a better comparison would be to "micro-frameworks" like [Flask](https://github.com/mitsuhiko/flask) or [Sinatra](https://github.com/sinatra/sinatra)).

 ####Om
-While Datomic are Compojure are fairly stable, [Om](https://github.com/swannodette/om) is really hot-off-the-press (as of January, 2014).
+While Datomic and Compojure are fairly stable, [Om](https://github.com/swannodette/om) is really hot-off-the-press (as of January, 2014).
 However, it has already garnered a great deal of praise from the internet, which is hardly ever wrong.
-It is based on Facebook's React library, which, compared to many front-end frameworks, generally limits itself to binding data to the DOM.
+It is based on Facebook's React library, which, unlike many front-end frameworks, generally limits itself to binding data to the DOM.
 This fits well with the Clojure philosophy of small libraries and data-orientation.
 You can read more about why Om's author thinks it's cool [here](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/).

 ##Quickstart with Datomic Free/Starter
 Datomic has a number of editions, offers a number of language interfaces, and supports a number of storage back-ends, so its documentation can be a little overwhelming.
 However, you can get started with a basic setup by: